-IWDA POLICY POSITION PAPER ON CLIMATE CHANGE
+IWDA POLICY POSITION PAPER ON GENDER AND CLIMATE CHANGE IN THE PACIFIC AND ASIA

-IWDA's vision of gender equality for all requires a gender responsive approach to climate change prevention, mitigation and adaptation.
+This policy position outlines IWDA's position on gender and climate change in the Pacific and Asia.
+Although IWDA does not currently fund or engage in climate change programming, our goals align with a gender responsive approach to climate change prevention, mitigation and adaptation.
 This paper looks at climate change in the Pacific and Asia, the gendered impacts of climate change, and how Australia's policies and approaches influence these issues.